RebelTechnology/OwlProgram/README.md

 * PATCHOUT: number of output channels, default 2
 * SLOT: user program slot to store patch in, default 0, use with `store`
 * TARGET: changes the output prefix, default 'patch'
+* PLATFORM: changes the target platform: OWL1, OWL2 (default) or OWL3

 All files for a patch must be copied to the `PATCHSOURCE` directory.
 Take care to put only files required by the patch you want to compile here.